Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 The case and bezel are made of polished steel, as is the steel bracelet.
 The dial exudes retro inspiration with indexes and hands that clearly recall the past.

-The hands are stick type, typical of what can be found in the 60s and 70s .
+The needles are of the stick type, typical of what can be found in the 60s and 70s. .
 We obviously notice the orange second hand which stands out on the black dial, itself a reminder of the original watch.

-It is a day date because the dial has two windows: one for the day and another for the date.
+This is a day date because the dial has two windows: one for the day and one for the date.
 Also, when you unscrew the crown to set the time, you will notice that there are three positions: one to manually wind the watch, one to set the day and finally the third position to set the time.
-I really like the shape of the domed sapphire crystal which imitates the appearance of the old plexiglass glasses of the time.
+I really like the shape of the domed sapphire crystal which imitates the look of the old plexiglass glasses of the time.

-The bezel is made of steel, with an aluminum insert and it has a SuperLuminova dot at 12 o'clock which is also present on the hands and indexes.
-I note, however, that the unidirectional bezel seems harder to turn compared to the other divers in the selection.
+The bezel is made of steel, with an aluminum insert and it has a dot at 12 o'clock of SuperLuminova which is also present on the hands and indexes.
+I note however that the unidirectional bezel seems harder to turn compared to the other divers in the selection.

 Visually, I appreciate the presence of the orange second hand, faithful to the past and which stands out on the dial.
 The quality steel bracelet turns out to be an excellent surprise.